grondilu/bitcoin-bash-tools/README.md

 An alternative to bip-39 is to use [memory techniques](https://artofmemory.com/).

-Once you've become familiar with these techniques, you can generate a seed in several ways, you just have to make sure you remember your choice of encoding.
+Once you've become familiar with these techniques, you can memorize a seed in several ways, you just have to make sure you also remember your choice of encoding.
 For instance, if you've memorized a long number in decimal, you could either use its representation in ASCII or a byte stream generated from it with dc's `P` command.